gyselph/eagle-eye/README.md

 * [Step 2: Extract security features](2-Security-features): Enrich raw provenance graphs with rich security features.
 Additionally, this folder contains a detailed description of all security features leveraged by EagleEye.
 * [Step 3: Command-line embedding](3-Command-line-embedding): The implementation for embedding command-line strings into high-dimensional vectors.
 This step adds additional security features to the provenance graphs.
 * [Step 4: Create dataset](4-Create-dataset): Turn the enriched provenance graphs into a dataset.
 This data pipeline starts with graphs generated in the previous two steps, and ends with a dataset which can be used for training of the ML model.
-* [Step 5: EagleEye training](./5-EagleEye-training): Train a transformer from scratch to perform malware classification.
+* [Step 5: EagleEye training](5-EagleEye-training): Train a transformer from scratch to perform malware classification.
 This script leverages the dataset created in the previous [step 4](4-Create-dataset).
-* [Step 6: ProvDetector re-implementation](6-ProvDetector) *(Coming soon)*: A re-implementation of one of the malware detection baselines.
+* [Step 6: ProvDetector re-implementation](6-ProvDetector): A re-implementation of one of the malware detection baselines.

 ## Step 1: Dataset collection